What kind of websites can I bookmark?

-This is however only possible when bookmarking from Safari or integrated in-app browsers, as in this case the page is directly stored on your local device.
+This is however only possible when bookmarking from Safari or integrated in-app browsers on iOS, as in this case the page is directly stored on your local device.
 If you bookmark a shared link, a protected url can not always be successfully resolved.

 Why can the content of some articles not be determined?

 While many articles can be successfully extracted, the content of some pages can not be determined.